-By extension, it seems that if a party is making a demand which it considers to be in some sense 'fair', that is unlikely to be considered illegitimate.
+By extension, it seems that if a party is making a demand which can be regarded in some sense as 'fair', that is unlikely to be considered illegitimate.
 Some caution should be exercised in this regard, though, given the uncertain role of good and bad faith in relation to economic duress.